 The family of the late Mrs. Olivia Stallings has entrusted her final care to the staff of C.C.
 Carter Funeral Home, Inc.

-To send flowers to Mrs. Olivia Stallings' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Olivia Stallings, please visit our floral store.